Legacies in Critical Sociology: 125 Years of UO Sociology

 UO Sociology has an impressive legacy in critical sociology.
 Our program has made significant scholarly, teaching, and service contributions to the field internationally, nationally and regionally.
 Our graduate program in Sociology is notable for the excellent training provided in several niche areas in the field, and scholarship from our faculty and doctoral alumni are recognized globally in our core areas of strength.
 Graduates of our doctoral program are found in research, teaching and leadership positions at universities and colleges across the US, most heavily concentrated in the western states.
 Our alumni are also routinely recognized for their participation, leadership, and interest in the PSA.
 We are excited and honored to host the 2020 conference and to celebrate and recognize our department’s illustrious history.

-Please see the links in the sidebar for more information about the history of UO Sociology, the special PSA sessions, and to make a donation to UO Sociology.
+Please see the links in the sidebar for more information about the history of UO Sociology and to make a donation to UO Sociology.